Hawaii Mesothelioma Lawyer

-The Pearl Harbor naval base on Oahu will always be infamous for the attack that occurred in 1941, but it is also an example of how military men and women were exposed to asbestos.
-Because of all the toxic chemicals, including asbestos, the Environmental Protection Agency designated the entire harbor complex a Superfund site.
+Naval Station Pearl Harbor on Oahu will always be infamous for the attack that occurred in 1941, but it is also an example of how military men and women were exposed to asbestos.
+Because of all the toxic chemicals, including asbestos, the Environmental Protection Agency designated the entire harbor complex as a Superfund site.

 Asbestos Exposure in Schools

-In 2005, nine school buildings in the state were targeted for abatement of asbestos known to be in the ceilings, but 45 more were thought to also have issues with ceiling tiles.
-The problem was not just that asbestos was found in the ceiling, but that the ceiling tiles were left to deteriorate.
-Asbestos fibers can be released into the air in materials that are not maintained and disintegrate.
+In 2005, the state targeted nine school buildings for abatement of asbestos known to be in the ceilings, but forty-five more were thought to also have issues with ceiling tiles.
+Asbestos in the ceiling tiles was left to deteriorate.
+Disintegrated asbestos fibers can be released into the air when materials are not maintained.

 Other Hawaiian Sites with Asbestos